jefdewitt/jekyll_portfolio/README.md

 </iframe>
 ```

-Another useful include is my `post-thumbnail.html` file.
+Another useful include is my `post-thumbnail.html`.
 By including this in my post's template I can loop thru content looking for images, return the first occurrence, and then display that as the blog post thumbnail.
-But I can all this logic squared away in a separate file and only need to include it where I want it.
+But I can keep all this logic squared away in a separate file and only need to include it where I want it.

 This...